Futureproof

 Running Variance Analysis

 Compare actuals to budget monthly.
 Flag significant variances (typically >10%).
 Investigate root causes.
 Categorize as timing, one-time, or structural.
 Update forecasts based on learnings.
 Share findings with stakeholders.
+Start with a pro forma income statement as your baseline projection, then measure actual performance against it each month.

 Example